Breast Cancer Myths – You Need to Trash These 6

 Suggested: Breast Cancer in Men

-6. Antiperspirants and deodorants can increase breast cancer risk.
+6. Antiperspirants and deodorants can increase cancer risk.

-This belief is widely held by many.
+Many people widely hold the belief that antiperspirants and deodorants can increase their risk of breast cancer.
 However, after much research, there has been no conclusive evidence to prove that antiperspirants or deodorants indeed cause breast cancer.

 Dr Ezinne Ejele.